visdesignlab/upset2/README.md

 - `data`: The data for the Upset component.
 See [UpSet 2.0 Data](#upset-20-data) for more information.
 - `config` (optional): The configuration options for the Upset component.
 This can be partial.
 See [Configuration Options](#configuration-options) for more details.
-- `visualizeAttributes` (optional)(`string[]`): List of attribute names (strings) which should be loaded.
+- `visualizeAttributes` (optional)(`string[]`): List of attribute names (strings) which should be visualized.
 Defaults to the first 3 if no value is provided.
 If an empty list is provided, displays no attributes.
-- `visualizeUpsetAttributes` (optional)(`boolean`): Whether or not to visualize UpSet generated attributes (`degree`, and `deviation`).
+- `visualizeUpsetAttributes` (optional)(`boolean`): Whether or not to visualize UpSet generated attributes (`degree` and `deviation`).
 Defaults to `false`.
 - `allowAttributeRemoval` (optional)(`boolean`): Whether or not to allow the user to remove attribute columns.
-This should be enabled only if there is an option for users to re-add attributes which have been removed.
+This should be enabled only if there is an option within the parent application which allows for attributes to be added after removal.
+Default attribute removal behavior in UpSet 2.0 is done via context menu on attribute headers.
 Defaults to `false`.
 - `hideSettings` (optional)(`boolean`): Hide the aggregations/filter settings sidebar.
 - `parentHasHeight` (optional)(`boolean`): Indicates if the parent component has a fixed height.
+If this is set to `false`, the plot will occupy the full viewport height.
+When set to `true`, the plot will fit entirely within the parent component.
 Defaults to `false`.
-- `yOffset` (optional)(`number`): Offset from the top of the viewport.
-Defaults to 0.
 - `extProvenance` (optional): External provenance actions and [TrrackJS](https://github.com/Trrack/trrackjs) object for provenance history tracking and actions.
-This should only be used if your tool is using TrrackJS and has a provenance structure that can use the UpSet actions.
+This should only be used if your tool is using TrrackJS and has all the actions used by UpSet 2.0.
 Provenance is still tracked if nothing is provided.
+See [App.tsx](https://github.com/visdesignlab/upset2/blob/main/packages/app/src/App.tsx) to see how UpSet 2.0 and Multinet use an external Trrack object.
+Note that [initializeProvenanceTracking](https://github.com/visdesignlab/upset2/blob/main/packages/upset/src/provenance/index.ts#L300) and [getActions](https://github.com/visdesignlab/upset2/blob/main/packages/upset/src/provenance/index.ts#L322) are used to ensure that the provided provenance object is compatible.
 - `provVis` (optional): [Sidebar options](#sidebar-options) for the provenance visualization sidebar.
 See [Trrack-Vis](https://github.com/Trrack/trrackvis) for more information about Trrack provenance visualization.
 - `elementSidebar` (optional): [Sidebar options](#sidebar-options) for the element visualization sidebar.
 This sidebar is used for element queries, element selection datatable, and supplimental plot generation.
 - `altTextSidebar` (optional): [Sidebar options](#sidebar-options) for the text description sidebar.
-This sidebar is used to display the generated text descriptions for an Upset 2.0 plot, given that the `generatedAltText` function is provided.
+This sidebar is used to display the generated text descriptions for an Upset 2.0 plot, given that the `generateAltText` function is provided.
 - `generateAltText` (optional)(`() => Promise<AltText>`): Async function which should return a generated AltText object.
 See [Alt Text Generation](#alt-text-generation) for more information about Alt Text generation.

 ##### Configuration options